dmayerdesign/funk/README.md

   between different ways of doing the same things.
 - **Framework independence:** Funk will always rely heavily on frameworks like Ionic and technologies like Firebase to do the heavy lifting, but Funk will always treat these libraries as plugins.
-That means that in the future, will be possible to integrate with, for example, a cloud platform other than Firebase.
+That means that in the future it will be easy to integrate with, for example, an API platform other than Firebase Functions, or a UI platform other than Ionic.

 ## Table Of Contents